hansfranke1985/ADS/DataWrangling/week_6_DataPreProcessing/README.md

 - Minimal likelihood Formula (X - mean ) / std ==> if the value is 3x more than std, there is an outlier

-## Distance Based Approaches

 2. Non-Parametrics:

 - Histogram
 - Density

-#Review
+## Distance Based Approaches

+General Idea
+- Judge a point based on the distance(s) to its neighbors
+-  Several variants proposed
+Basic Assumption
+- Normal data objects have a dense neighborhood
+- Outliers are far apart from their neighbors, i.e., have a less dense neighborhood

+## Density based approaches
+- General Idea
+Compare the density around a point with the density around its local neighbors The relative density of a point compared to its neighbors is computed as an outlier score
+Approaches essentially differ in how to estimate density
+- Basic Assumption
+The density around a normal data object is similar to the density around its neighbors
+The density around an outlier is considerably different to the density around its neighbors

+## Model base approches

+- Data points that do not conform to the fitting model are potential outliers

+- linear reg / logistic reg / ...

+# Review
 - Data quality: accuracy, completeness, consistency, timeliness,believability, interpretability
-• Data cleaning: e.g. missing/noisy values, outliers
+- Data cleaning: e.g. missing/noisy values, outliers
-• Data integration from multiple sources:
+- Data integration from multiple sources:
-• Entity identification problem
+- Entity identification problem
-• Remove redundancies
+- Remove redundancies
-• Detect inconsistencies
+- Detect inconsistencies
-• Data reduction
+- Data reduction
-• Dimensionality reduction
+- Dimensionality reduction
-• Numerosity reduction
+- Numerosity reduction
-• Data compression
+- Data compression
-• Data transformation and data discretization
+- Data transformation and data discretization
-• Normalization
+- Normalization